TheCakeIsNaOH/choco-remixer/README.md

 ## Immediate TODOs

+- Setup PSScriptAnalyzer settings for vscode, PSUseCompatibleCmdlets?
 - Add support for internalizing package icons
 - Comment based help for all public functions, specifically in Edit-InstallChocolateyPackage
 - Use switch statements in Edit-InstallChocolateyPackage
-- Create generic validation/config acquiry function, change so repomove/repocheck can be run seperately
+- Create generic validation/config acquiry function, change so repomove/repocheck can be run separately
 - Module metadata creation, module install, other scripts
 - Switch so invoke-internalizechocopkg can be run with a single chocolatey package